Paddle Billing

 Transactions are at the heart of Paddle.
 They tie together products, prices, and discounts with customers to calculate and capture revenue for checkouts, invoices, and subscriptions.

 All revenue in Paddle is calculated and captured using transactions.
-Paddle creates transactions automatically for subscription lifecycle events and when checkouts are opened, and you may also create your own transactions using the API.
+Paddle creates transactions automatically for subscription lifecycle events and when checkouts are opened, and you may also create your own transactions using the API or Paddle dashboard.

 Transaction lifecycle